LiM-YOLO: Less is More with Pyramid Level Shift for Ship Detection in Optical Remote Sensing: Results

-To position our model within the current landscape of object detection, we evaluated LiM-YOLO against leading SOTA detectors, including YOLOv8x, YOLOv10x, YOLO11x, YOLOv12x, and the transformer-based RT-DETR-X. Experiments were conducted on the Integrated Ship Detection Dataset to ensure a holistic assessment.
-The comparative results are presented in Table \ref{tab:sota_comparison}.
+To position LiM-YOLO within the current landscape of object detection, we evaluated it against leading detectors, including YOLOv8x, YOLOv10x, YOLO11x, YOLOv12x, and the transformer-based RT-DETR-X. All models were trained and evaluated on the Integrated Ship Detection Dataset, which merges the four benchmark datasets into a single corpus to provide a holistic assessment across diverse maritime conditions.
+The results are presented in Table~\ref{tab:sota_comparison}.

 LiM-YOLO achieved the highest scores across all major accuracy metrics.
-Most notably, it attained an mAP\textsubscript{50-95} of 0.600, surpassing the second-best performer, YOLOv8x (0.566), by a relative margin of 6.0\%.
-Furthermore, our model recorded the highest Precision (0.839) and Recall (0.748), indicating a robust capability to detect ships with minimal false positives and false negatives.
-This superior performance is directly attributable to the P-level shift, which aligns the network's receptive field with the physical scale of ships, allowing for more precise localization and orientation estimation.
+It attained an mAP\textsubscript{50:95} of 0.600, surpassing the second-best model, YOLOv8x (0.566), by 0.034.
+Furthermore, it recorded the highest Precision (0.839) and Recall (0.748), indicating strong capability in detecting ships with few false positives and false negatives.
+Notably, LiM-YOLO surpasses YOLOv8x in mAP\textsubscript{50:95} by 0.034 while using only 30.5\% of its parameters (21.16\,M versus 69.47\,M).
+This performance gain is attributable to the pyramid level shift, which aligns the detection granularity with the physical scale of ships.

-In terms of computational efficiency, LiM-YOLO demonstrated a clear advantage.
-With only 21.16 M parameters, it is the most lightweight model among the comparators, requiring approximately 30\% of the parameters of RT-DETR-X (70.38 M) and significantly fewer than even the efficiency-focused YOLOv10x (30.78 M).
-While its inference time (26.7 ms) is slightly higher than some lighter YOLO variants due to the processing of high-resolution P2 feature maps, it remains significantly faster than the latest YOLOv12x (36.7 ms).
-This balance makes LiM-YOLO uniquely suited for deployment on resource-constrained onboard systems where memory footprint and detection accuracy are paramount.
+In terms of efficiency, LiM-YOLO requires only 21.16\,M parameters, approximately 30\% of RT-DETR-X (70.38\,M) and significantly fewer than YOLOv10x (30.78\,M).
+While its inference time (26.7\,ms) is slightly higher than some YOLO variants due to the processing of high-resolution P2 feature maps, it remains considerably faster than YOLOv12x (36.7\,ms).
+LiM-YOLO thus achieves state-of-the-art accuracy with significantly fewer parameters, validating that a well-targeted pyramid level shift can realize a ``Less is More'' balance between accuracy and efficiency.

-In summary, LiM-YOLO not only establishes a new state-of-the-art for ship detection accuracy but does so with a highly efficient architecture that validates our "Less is More" design philosophy.